LiorKogan/V1/README.md

 - A set of _concepts_ (e.g., _entity_, _relationship_, _feature_), used for defining data elements and their relations.
 The semantics of the concepts may be described, for example, using ontological concepts (e.g., _particular_, _type_, _universal_, _composition_, _relation_, _action_, _quality_).

-- A _structure_ (e.g., mathematical, diagrammatic), used for representing data elements.
+- A _structure_ (e.g., mathematical, diagrammatic), used for organizing data elements.

 The _[mixed] property graph data model_ defines the following **concepts**: